-A horizontally configured High Percentage Outdoor Air unit designed for installation either indoors or outdoors.
-Each unit has multiple options for cooling and/or heating.
-The unit is designed to replace air that is exhausted from the building and also heat and cool, as needed.
-The air volume produced by the unit is constant, but can be optionally modulated to provide a variable air volume (VAV) and recirculation is also offered as an option.
+Each unit has multiple options for cooling and/ or heating.
+The unit is designed to have a higher recirculation of air from the building and low percentage of outside air, also heat and cool, as needed.
+The air volume produced by the unit is constant but can be optionally modulated to provide a variable air volume (VAV).